 Try sprinkling chia seeds on your cereal, blending them into a smoothie, or adding them into a stir-fry.
 Just note that you should never consume chia seeds dry as they will expand to up to 27 times their weight; instead add liquid to them first before consuming them.

 Unexpected but true: All nutritionists approve of sprouts.
 "With 10 to 14 times the nutrition of the full-grown vegetable, sprouts are loaded with sulforaphane, a biochemical nutrient that increases anti-cancer enzymes in the body," explains health coach and certified nutritionist Kelly LeVeque.

-"Sprouts are what I consider a 'living food,' … the most powerful and nutritious foods on the planet," Gioffre says.
+"Sprouts are what I consider a 'living food,'… the most powerful and nutritious foods on the planet," Gioffre says.
 Better yet, you can grow them yourself so you always have them on hand for salads and wraps.
-"They are super-easy to grow, require very little space, and no sunlight," Gioffre says.
+"They are super-easy to grow, require very little space, and no sunlight," Gioffre adds.
 "Alfalfa [sprouts] are perhaps the easiest to grow and very tasty—some of my other favorites include broccoli, mung, pea, clover, fenugreek, and radish."

 Certified health coach Nicole Granato speaks for nutritionists around the world when she recommends quinoa as an amazing plant-based protein.
 What makes quinoa special is that it is "a complete protein," explains naturopathic doctor Katherine Dale.
 This means that quinoa contains the perfect proportion of all nine essential amino acids needed for optimum nutrition.
 "It is a high source of naturally gluten-free protein and has a satisfying taste and texture," Dale continues.